 - Pug shire (Yorkie + Pug)

-Conclusion (can a German Shepherd get along with a Yorkie?)
+Final Verdict (Can a German Shepherd Get Along with a Yorkie?)

 The German shepherd Yorkie mix is a fantastic breed of dog that can be a perfect family pet.
 However, not much is known about this breed of dog.